neil314159/portfolio-project-1/README.md

 No bugs remain at this point.

+***

 ## Deployment

+### Project Set-up
+The Code Institure template found [here](https://github.com/Code-Institute-Org/gitpod-full-template) was used.
+This template was pre-configured with useful extensions and allowed me to get the project up and running quickly.
+I selected a repository name and used Gitpod to start editing my project files.

-Remote/Guide was deployed to GitHub Pages by following the below steps:
+The Remote/Guide website was deployed to GitHub Pages by following these steps:
 1. Navigate to the [Project 1 portfolio](https://github.com/neil314159/portfolio-project-1) on GitHub.
-1. Navigate to the 'Settings' tab.
+1. Click on the 'Settings' tab.
-1. Navigate to 'Pages' from the menu on the left.
+1. Select 'Pages' from the menu on the left.
-1. Select 'main' branch in the source drop-down.
+1. Select the 'main' branch in the source selector drop-down.
 1. Click 'Save'.
-1. A link to the live deployed page is generated and can be found here: https://neil314159.github.io/portfolio-project-1/
+1. After a few moments the website was deployed, and can be accessed here: https://neil314159.github.io/portfolio-project-1/

+***

 ## Credits